The CFSC / CRFSC Bundle (also known as the PAL/RPAL Bundle) provides the highest level of firearms licence

 RPAL Licence Is Required for Employment Purposes

 Many professions—including roles in security, law enforcement, wilderness protection, trappers, hunting guides, film & entertainment industry, and many other fields—require a Restricted Possession and Acquisition Licence (RPAL).
-Having this licence is essential for eligibility in these employment opportunities.
+Having this licence is essential for eligibility in these and many more employment opportunities.

 RPAL Licence Needed to Purchase Restricted Firearms